safreita1/malnet-image/README.md

 ### How to run the code?
+1. Pre-processing functions to parse the train/val/test split information from the MalNet website, along with functions to load the data into Keras are in preprocess.py.

-The experiments we conducted in the [arXiv paper](https://arxiv.org/abs/2011.07682) can be run using main.py.
+2. The experiments from the [arXiv paper](https://arxiv.org/abs/2011.07682) can be run using main.py.